Japanese Udon Noodle at Its Finest: Sanuki Udon

 In Japan TV shows featuring popular ramen joints are always big hits.
 You never get enough of ramen guide type of magazines dedicated to must-go or best of ramen restaurants.

-Then there is udon, not as addictive, greasy and full of hype compared to ramen but it’s hearty noodle that cannot be forgotten when you talk about Japanese food.
+Then there is udon, not as addictive, greasy and full of hype compared to ramen but it’s hearty noodle that shouldn’t be forgotten when you talk about Japanese food.

 What is udon?

 Udon is thick wheat noodle usually served in fish and soy sauce based broth.
-You can eat udon anywhere in Japan.
-Perhaps it’s easy to spot one at or near train stations.
+You can eat udon anywhere in Japan, but perhaps it’s easy to spot one at or near train stations.

 Types of menu available at this type of places are: